1EdTech/casa-protocol/protocol.md

 All `AdjOutPeer` objects must define an `out` property containing an `AdjOutPeerIdentity` object.

 All `AdjOutPeerIdentity` objects must either contain a `local` property set to `false` or else not contain a `local` property.
+If set `true`, it is an `OutletIdentity` instead of an `AdjOutPeerIdentity`.

 An `AdjOutPeerIdentity` object may optionally include the additional attributes `address` and `mask`.

 It is recommended that all `AdjOutPeerIdentity` objects contain an `address` property with an IP address value.
 If the `address` property is not defined, then the `Engine` shall respond to any request bearing the correct `name` and `secret` defined in the containing `AdjOutPeer` object.

 Additionally, the `AdjOutPeerIdentity` object may include a `mask` property with an wildcard value in the event that the `Engine` shall respond to any request issued within a subnet.
 If neither the `mask` nor the `hostname` property are set, then the `AdjOutPeerIdentity` should be regarded with a `mask` value of `255.255.255.255`.
 If the `mask` property is not set but the `hostname` property is set, then the `AdjOutPeerIdentity` should be regarded with a `mask` value of `0.0.0.0`.
+A `mask` property set without a `hostname` property shall be disregarded and treated as though neither are set.

-The `out` object may be set in concurrence with an `in` property containing an `AdjInPeerIdentity`.
+The `out` object for an `AdjOutPeerIdenity` may be set in concurrence with an `in` property containing an `AdjInPeerIdentity`.
 Under this case, the peer should be treated as both an `AdjInPeer` and an `AdjOutPeer`.
 See `AdjInOutPeer` for more.

 ### AdjInOutPeer

-The `AdjInOutPeer` object extends the `Node` object, specifying a peer that the `Engine` may query to retrieve payloads and to which the `Engine` will respond with a set of payloads from `AdjOut` when queried by a node with a matching `AdjOutPeerIdentity`.
+The `AdjInOutPeer` object extends the `Node` object, specifying a peer that the `Engine` may query to retrieve payloads for `AdjIn` and to which the `Engine` will respond with a set of payloads from `AdjOut` when queried by a node with a matching `AdjOutPeerIdentity`.
 In addition to the inherited properties of `Node`, an `AdjInOutPeer` object must include an additional `AdjInPeerIdentity` under the key `in` and an `AdjOutPeerIdentity` under the key `out`.

 The JSON Schema for `AdjInOutPeer` (see see [schema.json](schema.json)):